barrucadu/memo.barrucadu.co.uk/memos/hledger.markdown

 date: 2017-09-29
 deprecated_by: personal-finance
 audience: Mostly me, & possibly personal finance nerds.
-epistemic_status: Documents how I used to do things, doesn't attempt to speak more generally than that.
 notice: You may get something out of this if you're rethinking how you manage your finances.
 ---